 In stages 3 and 4 there may be little or no pain due to significant tissue damage.
 Serious complications, such as infection of the bone (osteomyelitis) or blood (sepsis), can occur if pressure sores progress.

 Sometimes a pressure sore does not fit into one of these stages.

-- In some cases, a deep pressure sore is suspected, but cannot be confirmed.
+- In some cases, a deep pressure sore is suspected but cannot be confirmed.
 When there isn't an open wound but the tissues beneath the surface have been damaged, the sore is called a deep tissue injury (DTI).
-The area of skin may look purple or dark red, or have a blood-filled blister.
+The area of skin may look purple or dark red, or there may be a blood-filled blister.
 If you or your doctor suspect a pressure sore, the area is treated as though a pressure sore has formed.

 - There are also pressure sores that are "unstageable," meaning that the stage is not clear.
 In these cases, the base of the sore is covered by a thick layer of other tissue and pus that may be yellow, gray, green, brown, or black.
 The doctor cannot see the base of the sore to determine the stage.